dylancoots/dylan_coots-06-2018/README.md

 I was able to get most of the code test requirements completed.
 I haven't been using html/css/js all that much with my current job so I spent some time refreshing my memory.
 I picked back up on it quickly (last time I did web dev. was a few years ago) and I got most of it done to the best of my ability.
 Aside from having difficulty remembering some of the 'gotchas' of html/css, this wasn't all that bad.

-Edit: At the time of submission, I realized that I missed adding the logo to the header of the page.
-Adding now.

 ---